What is qualitative research?

 a short course for clinical researchers

-The course will be delivered over two days:
+The course will comprise of two sections completed over three half days:

 - Explanation of the role of qualitative research in an implementation setting, covering the basic theoretical concepts and methodological approaches.

-- Formulation of a research question, choosing a methodological approach, recruitment strategy, developing an interview schedule, interview skills, data analysis and presentation of findings.
+- Topics include: formulation of a research question, choosing a methodological approach, recruitment strategy, developing an interview schedule, interview skills, data analysis and presentation of findings.

-At the end of this session attendees will be able to:
+At the end of these session attendees will be able to:

 - Understand the basic theoretical concepts underpinning qualitative research.